2021 Election Campaign Rules – Annual Post Election: Wednesday 12 May 2021

-Here are specific campaign rules that all candidates for Post 291 officer positions must follow and comply with.
-These rules are established to foster and ensure a fair, equitable, and civil campaign and the integrity of the election.
+Here are specific campaign rules that all candidates for Post 291 officer positions must follow and comply with this year.
+These rules are tailored for the unique restricted access to the inside of the Post this year because of the COVID-19 pandemic and are established to foster and ensure a fair, equitable, and civil campaign and the integrity of the election.

 - No other campaign materials are allowed to be posted on any boards, walls, glass, windows, mirrors, fences, or other surfaces in Post rooms and property — including but not limited to the Bar, View Room, Fireside Room, patios, kitchen, Front Office, restrooms, Hut, and marina, as well as on any boat in the marina.

 - No printed campaign materials, holders, or stacks (piles) of campaign materials are allowed to be left on tables, bars, or other horizontal surfaces in Post rooms and property — including but not limited to the Main Hall, Bar, View Room, Fireside Room, patios, kitchen, Front Office, restrooms, Hut, and marina.

 - No campaign materials are allowed to be posted on any City or public property visible from the Post — including but not limited to Veterans Park, the public beach, and the public dock, and the pump-out dock.

 - No one is allowed to move, remove, or deface a candidate’s posted materials.